slavielle/shore/README.md

 `shore stop` or `shore stop-all`

-Please don't forget to stop your running shore environments before shutting down your computer. there is nothing to do that automatically for the moment and shutting down your computer withour stopping your running shore environments can cause problem (see issue #1).
+Please don't forget to stop your running shore environments before shutting down your computer. there is nothing to do that automatically for the moment and shutting down your computer without stopping your running Shore environments can cause problem (see issue #1).

 Further informations ? go to Wiki pages ...